- When to Apply

 - The money was obtained legitimately through employment or business earnings.

-- The person providing financial support identifies themselves and provides their full contact information.
+The person providing financial support should:

 - Mention the type of documentation that is provided as proof that they have the means to pay these expenses.